ktravers/ktravers.github.io/_posts/2017-03-23-dev-ops-crash-course-day-four.md

 ## Learn IDE

+### Load Balancers

+Using haproxy for load balancers.
+Config lives in `/usr/local/etc/haproxy`

+IDE config is using slightly different approach than Learn.
+Not using cookie.
+Instead using hashed token from user (as url param).

 ### DNS

 In general, SSL certificate needs to match what IP address the web request resolves to (resolves to DNS entry).
 DNS entry is for floating IP.
 So you can use the same certificate for multiple servers, depending on what server floating IP points to.
 That allows us to SSL terminate at load balancer server.
 Certicate is on load balancer.